jvanttonen/jvanttonen/README.md

 - 👋 Hi, I’m @Perilyod
 - 👀 I’m interested in GIS, satellite technologies, geospatial analytics.
 - 🌱 I’m currently learning Haskell
-- 💞️ I’m looking to collaborate on getting me hired, finally
+- 💞️ I’m loving it
-- 📫 How to reach me itcibuln@mtu.edu
+- 📫 How to reach me itcibuln@mtu.edu iuliia@mlabs.city

 <!---
 Perilyod/Perilyod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.